 Being a small city, Wheelwright does not have a public transit system used by locals to get to and from work.

-The citizens of Wheelwright have a very low rate of college education: just 9.08% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Wheelwright has a very low overall level of education: only 9.08% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Wheelwright in 2022 was $17,626, which is low income relative to Kentucky and the nation.
 This equates to an annual income of $70,504 for a family of four.
 However, Wheelwright contains both very wealthy and poor people as well.
 Wheelwright also has one of the higher rates of people living in poverty in the nation, with 32.95% of its population below the federal poverty line.